House of the Damned (1963 film)

-House of the Damned is a 1963 horror thriller film, shot in CinemaScope.
-It was produced and directed by Maury Dexter, and stars Ron Foster, Merry Anders, Richard Crane, Erika Peters and Richard Kiel.
+House of the Damned is a 1963 American horror thriller film, shot in CinemaScope.
+It was produced and directed by Maury Dexter, and stars Ron Foster, Merry Anders, Richard Crane and Erika Peters.

 Plot

 Architect Scott Campbell (Ron Foster) and his wife (Merry Anders) survey an old mansion where the previous tenant disappeared.
 Strange noises, eerie sights and vanishing keys ruin their attempt at a wedding anniversary.
 Things get worse after Scott's employer (Richard Crane) and his wife arrive, and his employer's wife is kidnapped.